-1.)
-The purported trust does not set forth when if ever the children are entitled to the remaining trust money.
-Is the mother obligated to give any remaining money over to the children upon a child’s 18th birthday?
-The 23rd birthday?? or never?
+- The purported trust does not set forth when, if ever, the children are entitled to the remaining trust money.
+Is the mother obligated to give any remaining money to the children upon a child’s 18th birthday?
+The 23rd birthday? or never?

-5.)
-What happens if the owner and trustee parent die together or in a short succession who is the secondary backup trustee?
+- What happens if the owner and trustee parent die together or in short succession?
+Who is the secondary trustee?

-6.)
-If there is more than 1 child, is 1/2 of the trust funds for 1 child and the other half for the other child or does the trustee mother have the right to make the decision on how the funds are delegated.
-What happens when a child is an adult and wants his share of the money and the other child is a minor with important needs such as critical medical expenses.
+- If there is more than 1 child, is 1/2 of the trust funds for 1 child and the other half for the other child or does the trustee mother have the right to make the decision on how the funds are delegated?
+What happens when a child is an adult and wants his share of the money and the other child is a minor with important needs such as critical medical expenses?

-7.)
-Is the trust money going to be set in a separate account with the trustee in a fiduciary capacity?
-Or are the funds to be mixed into the checking account of the trustee?
+- Is the trust money going to be set in a separate account with the trustee in a fiduciary capacity?
+Can the trust funds be mixed into the checking account of the trustee?

-8.)
-Should the trustee be a different person than the parent with physical custody of the child after the death of the owner of the life insurance policy.
+- Should the trustee be a different person than the parent with physical custody of the child?
 A neutral person can insure that the trust objectives are satisfied for the best interest of the trust beneficiaries.

 What is the Solution?